peraltajuan/ESW25tutorial/FODQR.md

 Download the file [07test.py](/07test.py)

 + Run FODQR: `python3.11 07test.py`
-+ The script will read the file `SO2.xyz` with the atomic coordinates in xyz format.
++ The script will read the file `acetaldehyde.xyz` with the atomic coordinates in xyz format.
-+ The script generates a folder named SO2.
++ The script generates a folder named acetaldehyde.
 + In that folder, the files `CLUSTER`, `FRMGRP`, `FRMIDT`, and `NRLMOL_INPUT.DAT` are created to run FLOSIC calculations.
-+ The file `SO2.fods.xyz` containss the molecular structure and the FODs for visualization purposes.
++ The file `acetaldehyde.fods.xyz` containss the molecular structure and the FODs for visualization purposes.
 + The file `ini_fod.txt` contains internal information.
 + The file `submit.sb` is also generated as a starting point for cluster submission if needed.